Ko Tainui te waka.

 Featured in 'Whiti te rā, the story of Ngāti Toarangatira' exhibition at Te Papa Tongarewa National Museum of New Zealand, 2014.

-Gave birth to my beautiful baby daughter, Niwareka, 2013.
+Gave birth to a beautiful baby daughter, Niwareka, 2013.

 Featured in 'E tū ake: standing strong' exhibition at Te Papa Tongarewa National Museum of New Zealand.
 This show also traveled to Musee du quai Branly, Paris, Museo de la las culturas, Mexico City, and Musee de la civilization, Quebec, 2011.

-Opened 'Moko Ake' studio in Titahi Bay with my mentor, 2011.
+Opened 'Moko Ake' studio in Titahi Bay with mentor, 2011.

 Awarded Creative New Zealand Te Waka Toi Scholarship for Emerging Māori Artists, 2010.